-Growing leafy greens in central texas is not as difficult as some would imagine.
-Once you know the proper way of growing, you will be off to great success.
+Growing leafy greens in central Texas is not as difficult as some would imagine.
+Once you get the right information, you will be off to great success.

-The most common leafy greens grown in a home garden are kale, spinach, oriental greens, and swiss chard.
+The most common leafy vegetables grown in a home garden are kale, spinach, oriental greens, and Swiss chard.
 They are readily available as transplants or seeds.
-They also grow fast and can be harvested anytime.
 They also offer a continuous harvest throughout the season, using the cut-and-come-again technique.

 Leafy greens are cool-season crops that prefer daytime temperatures lower than 75F (27C) and below 50F (10C) at night.
-Anything higher than 80F (27C) may cause the plants to bolt or turn bitter.
+Anything higher than 80F (27C) may cause the plants to bolt and turn bitter.

 Planting time depends on the weather.
 In general, September marks the beginning of their planting season.
 Since they are fast-growing, February is the last chance to plant to ensure a harvest before the heat sets in.

-How to choose the right variety of leafy greens to grow?
+How to choose a suitable variety of leafy greens to grow?

 Greens that do well in central Texas

 - Dwarf curly Russian kale

 - Rainbow chard